sourcegraph/bitbucket-server-plugin/DEVELOPMENT.md

 brew install atlassian/tap/atlassian-plugin-sdk
 ```

-Don't forget to set you `JAVA_HOME` environment variable for Java 8.
+Don't forget to set your `JAVA_HOME` environment variable for Java 17.
 On MacOS you can see your Java installations with the following command:

 ```sh
 /usr/libexec/java_home -V